 It’s the single most important part of a video game.
 The engine to which the rest of a game is built around.
 So central to a game, the core loop is how players will describe a game to friends.

 The core game loop is a base action or series of actions that are repeated over and over […]

 We’re all familiar with the expression, “you only have one chance to make a first impression.”
 This especially applies to today’s free-to-play (FTP) world because in the App Store, installs are like fleeting chance meetings.
 The impression your game makes in this meeting will determine if and when a player will play again or decide […]

-At some time we’ve all entered the “zone” while playing a game.
+We all know what it feels like to be so immersed in a game that you “zone out” from your surroundings.
 This condition of high level engagement is a state of focus, concentration and immersion.

 Heather O’Brien and Elaine Toms defines the engagement process to consist of four distinct stages: